-Local written protocols should be developed to clearly outline the service/region-specific implementation of these guideline recommendations [16, 23, 24, 28].
-Within this, the roles of the key team members involved in fertility preservation should be clearly stated, with appropriate region-specific information highlighted.
+Local written protocols must be developed to clearly outline the service/region-specific implementation of these guideline recommendations [17, 24, 25, 33] Within this, the roles of the key team members involved in fertility preservation should be clearly stated, with appropriate region-specific information highlighted.
 Clear communication pathways between services should be developed and maintained within each region to facilitate information sharing and best outcomes:

-- where a referral to specialist fertility services is made a detailed referral should be provided, including: - o cancer diagnosis, including stage and grade of disease (as appropriate) and prognosis, if known - o anticipated/proposed treatment plan - o assessment of degree of risk to fertility posed by the anticipated/proposed treatment plan - time available until start of treatment, and indication of urgency of treatment commencement - o relationship/family status, presence of existing children - relevant medical, mental health and/or substance abuse history - after assessment, a detailed description of any fertility preservation plan should be provided by the specialist fertility team to the referring team - after completion of fertility preservation processes, a detailed description of fertility preservation outcomes should be provided by the specialist fertility team to the referring team and patient, including: - o fertility preservation processes undertaken and their outcome - the likely use of any stored gametes - o any further recommendations for management or collection of tissue for fertility preservation - $\circ$ any peri-operative complications or other relevant clinical information
+- where a referral to specialist fertility services is made, a detailed referral should be provided, including: - o cancer diagnosis, including stage and grade of disease (as appropriate) and prognosis, if known - o anticipated/proposed treatment plan and treatment intent - o assessment of degree of risk to fertility posed by the anticipated/proposed treatment plan - o time available until start of treatment, and indication of urgency of treatment commencement - o relationship/family status, presence of existing children - o relevant medical, mental health and/or substance abuse history - o prior treatment for cancer - dates of other booked treatments/procedures - o cultural considerations, i.e. specific tikanga practices - o if the patient identifies as trans or non-binary, provide clear information on name, gender, pronouns and guidance for preferred language when discussing anatomy in the context of fertility preservation - after assessment, a detailed description of any fertility preservation plan should be provided by the specialist fertility team to the referring team - after completion of fertility preservation processes, a detailed description of fertility preservation outcomes should be provided by the specialist fertility team to the referring team and patient, including: - o fertility preservation processes undertaken and their outcome - o the likely use of any stored gametes for medical record purposes - o any further recommendations for management or collection of tissue for fertility preservation - o any peri-operative complications or other relevant clinical information

-Recommendations - Managing the Fertility Preservation Process - Multi-disciplinary Team Strength of Recommendation Grade of evidence Cancer and relevant surgical services have a responsibility to ensure that they establish and maintain a co-ordinated and accessible multi-disciplinary approach to fertility preservation including, but not limited to: • treating clinician and applicable nursing team • fertility specialist and associated nursing, laboratory, and storage facilities • local surgical, gynaecology, urology teams and radiation oncology teams • AYA and other clinical nurse specialists • providers of psycho-social support Strong Very Low to Moderate Cancer services should nominate key team members and/or a specialist role to co- ordinate and promote this approach Fertility services should maintain clear communication and co-ordination pathways with which referring services and patients can easily engage.
-People with a cancer diagnosis who indicate an interest in pursuing fertility preservation must be urgently referred per agreed local pathways for fertility assessment and/or fertility preservation.
-An urgent referral is of particular importance where cancer treatment commencement is urgent (e.g., leukaemia) Strong Very Low to High
+Recommendations - Managing the Fertility Preservation Process - Multi-disciplinary Team Strength of Recommendation Grade of evidence Cancer and relevant surgical services have a responsibility to ensure that they establish and maintain a co-ordinated and accessible multi-disciplinary approach to fertility preservation including, but not limited to: • treating clinician and applicable nursing team • fertility specialist and associated nursing, laboratory, and storage facilities • local surgical, gynaecology, medicine, urology teams and radiation oncology teams • AYA key workers and other clinical nurse specialists • cultural support advisors • providers of psycho-social support Cancer services should nominate key team members and/or a specialist role to coordinate and promote this multi-disciplinary approach Strong Very Low to Moderate Fertility services should maintain clear communication and co-ordination pathways with which referring services and patients can easily engage.
+People with a cancer diagnosis who indicate an interest in pursuing fertility preservation should be urgently referred per agreed local pathways for fertility assessment and/or fertility preservation.
+An urgent referral is of particular importance where cancer treatment commencement cannot be delayed e.g. acute leukaemia Strong Very Low to High